 "I'm sure he'd do a top-notch job."
 Ron kept nodding.

 "Okay," Ron nodded, and Harry picked up another donut.
-Ron leaned over and snatched it from him.
+Ron leaned over and snatched it.
 "Don't waste good food," he mumbled as he stuffed it into his mouth.
 "Face it, mate, you need a bigger home.
 If you like Hogsmeade so much, build one there.
 You have enough gold to do whatever you want."

 "What I want is things to be calm.
-I hated moving into here from Sal's office.
+I hated moving from Sal's office.
 I like things to be nice and steady."

 "Well, you already married Ginny, so there goes that idea."

-Harry smiled and sighed.
+Harry smiled.
 "So true, so true."
 He looked at the clock on the wall, and at Ron with concern.
 "Are you okay?
 The cafeteria opened for lunch ten minutes ago."